karkman/GlobalSewage/README.md

 The clinical resistance and socioeconomical data sources are described in Table 1 in the article and can be found from the `Data` folder in this repository.

 ## Pre-processing
+After downloading the metagenomes from ENA some pre-processing was needed.
-The pre-processing of the data is described in [here.](PreProcessing)
+All pre-processing steps are described in [here.](PreProcessing)

 ## Data analyis
+After pre-processing the metagenomic data was combined with clinical and socioeconomical data on country level in one data frame in R.
-The data analysis steps and making of the figures in R are desribed in [here.]( https://karkman.github.io/GlobalSewage/)
+The data analysis steps after this and making of the figures in R are desribed in [here.]( https://karkman.github.io/GlobalSewage/)